Concurrent Computer Corporation: Origins and initial efforts

 The initial focus of Concurrent Computer Corporation was in the 32-bit superminicomputer market, with an offering that emphasized parallel processing.
-Their oldest product was the Series 3200, which came from its Interdata heritage and was based around the proprietary 3280 processor and OS/32 real-time operating system.
+Their oldest product was the Series 3200, which came from its Interdata heritage and was based around a proprietary discrete component processor that supported 8 sets of registers and was built using the AMD Am2900 bit-slice chip set.
+The 3200 Series ran the OS/32 real-time operating system.
 Two newer products were the Series 5000, based on a Motorola 68020 processor, and the Series 6000, based on a Motorola 68030.
 In these products, the company focused on the market for high-end, rapid-response applications.
 Aircraft simulators were an especially important market.

 Many of Concurrent's customers were in the defense and aerospace industry.
 Accordingly, Concurrent offered a line of compilers for the Ada programming language that at the time was often mandated for such applications.
 The company's C3Ada product came out in 1987; it ran on OS/32 and was among the early wave of commercial products to get past the strenuous Ada Compiler Validation Capability (ACVC) validation suite.
 The company's languages group investigated the challenges of implementing Ada, with its built-in tasking feature, on a real-time system with multiple processors, and in how best the requirements of real-time systems could be expressed in the language.

 The Fortran programming language was perhaps the most popular choice for applications on the Concurrent platform.
 Optimizing Fortran for a shared-memory multiprocessor presented special issues regarding do loops and cache thrashing, a subject that the compiler staff at Concurrent studied extensively.